seetest-io/appium-java-testng/README.md

 1. Upload you application to the cloud

 (review step two in guide)

-2. Change the android application name or iOS application name in the seetest.properties file
+2. Change the android application name or iOS application name in the src/main/java/resources/seetest.properties file

+    For IOS,

 	```
 	ios.app.name = com.company.app
+	```

+    For Android,

+    ```
     android.app.name = com.company.app/.appActivity
     ```

-4. Modify the tests
+3. Modify the tests

 	Change the @Test methods in IOSTestNGExampleTest \ AndroidTestNGExampleTest \ WebTestNGExampleTest sources.